 You are eligible to enroll in the Plan if you are a regular full-time employee of the Plan Sponsor who is scheduled to work at his or her job at least 32 hours per week on a regular and continuous basis.
 You are also eligible to enroll in the Plan if you are a former active employee who retired on or after age 60 with seven years or more of continuous full time service with Saint Louis University.
+In the event of a temporary layoff or work stoppage due to a health pandemic, any benefit eligible employee enrolled in the plan at the time of the temporary layoff is still considered an eligible employee for benefit purposes, regardless of hours worked during the temporary layoff.

-Medical faculty with a joint appointment with the Veteran's Administration are considered to be full time Saint Louis University Employees under the terms of this program as long as the University paid portion of total compensation exceeds \$5,000 per year.
+Medical faculty with a joint appointment with the Veteran's Administration are considered to be full time.
+Saint Louis University Employees under the terms of this program as long as the University paid portion of total compensation exceeds \$5,000 per year.